usnistgov/FIPS201/_Appendix/oid.md

 ## B.2 PIV Certificate Extension (Deprecated) {#s-b-2}

-The PIV NACI indicator (background investigation indicator) is deprecated under this version of the Standard.
+The PIV background investigation indicator (previously known as the NACI indicator) is deprecated under this version of the Standard.
 It is expected that the indicator will be removed from a future revision of this standard.
-Instead of the on-card indicator, background investigative status is commonly maintained in each department and agency IDMS.
+Instead of the on-card indicator, background investigative status is commonly maintained in each agency IDMS and in the Continuos Vetting Program.
 Status of the investigation can be communicated as needed using federation protocols.

-If used, the PIV NACI indicator extension indicates to the issuer whether the subject's background investigation was incomplete at the time of credential issuance.
-The PIV NACI indicator extension is always non-critical.
+If used, the PIV background investigation indicator extension indicates to the issuer whether the subject's background investigation was incomplete at the time of credential issuance.
+The PIV background investigation indicator extension is always non-critical.
 The value of this extension is asserted as
 follows: